-EMERGENCY SOLUTION GRANT INTERGOVERNMENTAL AGREEMENT
+EMERGENCY SOLUTIONS GRANT INTERGOVERNMENTAL AGREEMENT FY18

 CONTRACT PARTIES: This Agreement is made and entered into by and between the City of Tucson, a municipal corporation of the State of Arizona, hereinafter referred to as "the City," and Pima County, a public body corporate of the State of Arizona, hereinafter referred to as "the Subrecipient" or "the Agency".
-Subrecipient enters into this Agreement on behalf of Pima County Community Services, Employment and Training (CSET) located at 400 E 26th Street, Tucson Arizona 85713.
+Subrecipient enters into this agreement on behalf of the Pima County Community Services, Employment and Training Department (CSET), located at: 400 E 26th Street, Tucson, Arizona 85713.